 The FEP Guide has to be provided to tenants at least once every three calendar years, and can be delivered in a few ways, including first class mail, hand-delivery, or email.
 If you use SiteCompli for annual safety notice mailings, it’s part of the annual mailing package to each tenant.
 In addition to mailings season delivery, the Guide can also be delivered during Fire Safety Week in October.
 But no matter when you choose to deliver it, or how, records of delivery and a copy of the Guide itself need to be kept and provided to the FDNY upon request.

 Besides the regular, ongoing delivery, Guides must also be provided to all residents in the case of a material change in building conditions (not including temporary repairs or maintenance work).
 It must also be provided to new residents at the time of lease, sublease, or other occupancy agreements.
 Likewise, new staff members must receive a copy no later than the date they commence performing work at the building.

 Annual Fire and Emergency Preparedness Bulletin

-The brand-new Bulletin (never before sent, or as of this writing, seen) is meant to supplement information provided in the above Guide.
+The brand-new 2021 Bulletin (updated here this year) is meant to supplement information provided in the above Guide.
 The purpose of the Bulletin is to outline critical tips that differ from year-to-year in a briefer format (as opposed to the larger Guide, which may undergo revisions on a less frequent basis).
 You can view the FDNY’s final rule regarding the bulletin here.

 Fire and Emergency Preparedness Notices